seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Now, what news on the Rialto?

 **SALARINO**
-Why, yet it lives there uncheck’d that Antonio hath
+Why, yet it lives there uncheck'd that Antonio hath
 a ship of rich lading wrecked on the narrow seas;
 the Goodwins, I think they call the place; a very
 dangerous flat and fatal, where the carcasses of many